top of page

 on the main page of our website and Facebook

-A wide range of dedicated and extraordinary Christ Church parishioners continue to host Morning Prayer worship throughout the season of Lent.
+A wide range of dedicated and extraordinary Christ Church parishioners continue to host Morning and Evening Prayer worship throughout the season of Lent.
 You can join us every weekday morning, and also on Friday evenings.
 This brief service livestream helps to re-center us as we begin and conclude our days.

 Centering Prayer